 The trick with a forested trail is that, if I were to show the density of the tree cover, you’d not be able to see the trail, unless I used transparency, like an architectural drawing.
 Though that idea wasn’t off the table, I wanted this to be a much warmer rendering, showcasing the natural element of the place.

-It was a fun project, and I’d definitely like to pick another place to visit and map next summer!
+It was a fun project, and I’d definitely like to pick another place to visit and map some time!